 What types of multitools are there?

-There are many types of multitools that have been created to be used in the same type of activities.
-However, when referring only to multi-tools as such, we must understand that we are talking about a rectangular-shaped tool (generally) from which you are removing various built-in utensils.
+Many types of multitools have been created to be used in the same kind of activities.
+However, when referring only to multitools as such, we must understand that we are talking about a rectangular-shaped tool (generally) from which you are removing various built-in utensils.
 We can classify them into four:

-- Common Multi-Tool (Pocket or Swiss Army Knife): This is a pretty standard multi-tool, except that the top priority (or the most developed tool) on the device is the knife.
+Common Multi-Tool (Pocket or Swiss Army Knife): This is a pretty standard multitool, except that the top priority (or the most advanced tool) on the device is the knife.
 It is designed to be highly functional.
-This is one of the first examples of a multi-tool.
+This is one of the first examples of a multitool.

-It is ideal for someone who only needs one general tool every day.
-It has the basics you need, because if you really don’t need a lot of extra features, there’s no reason to spend the extra money on them or carry the extra weight.
+It is ideal for someone who only needs one available tool every day.
+It has the basics you need because if you don’t need many extra features, there’s no reason to spend the extra money on them or carry the excess weight.

-- Keychain Multitool: They are smaller and more compact, but efficient in portability.
-However, the smaller size of the tools makes it more difficult to use at first.
+Keychain Multitool: They are smaller and more compact but efficient in portability.
+However, the smaller size of the tools makes it more challenging to use at first.
 Generally, they include only the essentials.

-- Military Multi-Tool : Military Multi-Tools are designed for both survival and on-the-go repair.
-May include rifle cleaning / disassembly utensils.
+Military Multitool: Military Multi-Tools are designed for both survival and on-the-go repair.
+May consist of rifle cleaning/disassembly utensils.
 Therefore, they are excellent for both soldiers and campers, hikers and hunters.
-They are very easy to operate and are often constructed of extremely strong materials that can withstand extremely harsh treatment or excessive use.
+They are straightforward to operate and are often constructed of solid materials that can withstand too harsh treatment or excessive use.
 As a result, they tend to be the most expensive, but if you are willing to invest in them, you will have a multitool that will last for decades.

 What is the difference between the different types of existing tools?